-Space Adventures, Ltd. and the Russian space program have flown seven tourists to the iSS, reputedly for about \$20-30 million apiece.
-Although the ISS was originally intended to serve a host of space applications, it has not yet done so for a variety of reasons.
+Space Adventures, Ltd. and the Russian space program have flown several tourists to the ISS, reputedly for about \$20-30 million apiece.
 Space tourism may be the legacy of the ISS, and it could be a very good one indeed.

 The Russians appear to have made a profit flying tourists, but this profit is enabled by massive government expenditure to build the ISS (roughly \$100 billion).
 Furthermore, the tourists fly in a spare seat on a launch paid for because the Soyuz capsule is the ISS lifeboat and must be replaced every six months.
 The Soyuz has three seats but only requires two crew members to operate.
-Without these government subsidies the price of a tourist launch to the ISS would be astronomical.
+Without these government subsidies the price of a tourist launch to the ISS would be much larger.

-However, the private sector is riding to the rescue.
-Bigalow Aerospace^h has flown two sub-sized, pressurized space stations, Genesis I and Genesis II.
-They are planning to launch Sundancer, suitable for a crew of three, early in the next decade.
+However, the private sector is coming to the rescue.
+Bigelow Aerospace^j has flown two sub-sized, pressurized space stations, Genesis I and Genesis II.
+They are planning to launch Sundancer, suitable for a crew of three, whenever a private launcher is available to deliver customers.
 Both Genesis and Sundancer are based on soft-skin pressurized modules using technology originally developed but abandoned by NASA.
-Bigalow has brought the technology to inspace operational status and demonstrated a number of advantages over traditional, aluminum-skin space station designs.
+Bigelow has brought the technology to in-space operational status and demonstrated a number of advantages over traditional, aluminum-skin space station designs.

 Although Mr. Bigelow made his money in the Las Vegas real estate business, including hotels, Bigelow Aerospace does not consider tourism to be their primary market.
-Instead, they target is low-cost national human space programs.
-While the U.S., Russia, and China have spent hundreds of billions of dollars to develop human space flight programs, a human space mission using Sundancer might cost as little as \$0.5 billion for transportation and housing, meaning that many countries could afford an indigenous human space program of their own.
+Instead, their target market is low-cost national human space programs.
+While the U.S., Russia, and China have spent hundreds of billions of dollars to develop human space flight programs,^k a human space mission using Sundancer might cost as little as a few hundred million for transportation and housing, meaning that many countries could afford an indigenous human space program of their own.